The Crown season 5: Controversy

 After the fourth season, there were increased calls for Netflix to add a disclaimer to The Crown to emphasise that the series is a fictionalised portrayal based on historical events.
 These calls increased given that the fifth season was released only two months after the Queen's death.
 Veteran actress Judi Dench wrote an open letter to The Times, deeming the series "crude sensationalism" and calling for a disclaimer to be added.
 Netflix updated both the series description and the season five trailer caption on YouTube to refer to the series as a "fictional dramatization".
 However, upon the release of the series, no episode contained a disclaimer.

-Prime Minister John Major is depicted in one scene as discussing with Prince Charles the possibility of the Queen abdicating.
-Major issued a statement after the episode aired, labelling the scene as "a barrel-load of malicious nonsense", confirming that he had never discussed the series with Netflix.
+Historical accuracy

+Ahead of its release, former Prime Minister John Major publicly criticised the series, and Tony Blair's spokesman described the first episode of the season, where in 1991 Prince Charles is portrayed attempting to recruit John Major and Tony Blair to support the Queen's abdication in favour of him, as "complete and utter rubbish".
+Major stated that no such conversation took place, and that the scene was "a barrel-load of malicious nonsense".
+The Sunday Times article recorded that at the time nine out of ten people felt 'very favourably' or 'mainly favourably' about the Queen, while four in ten felt she should abdicate 'at some point in the future', rather than continue until her death.
+In the same episode, Major suggests that the Queen should give up on the idea of having HMY Britannia refurbished or replaced at a time of national belt-tightening.
+Correspondence with his principal private secretary Alex Allan, however, shows that the decision was made "in the light of the current debate about the Royal Family and the Monarchy", which stemmed from high-profile separations and divorces among family members.
+The plot in episode two which shows James Colthurst run off the road by a white van and Andrew Morton finding his home ransacked is fictionalised.